tk55/SynthSR-settings/synthSR_settings.md

 Note that you can switch between old version and dev version by switching comment outed lines of .bashrc file.

-## About the warning of synthSR ‼️
+## ‼️About the warning of synthSR ‼️

 For those who obtained the dev version immediately after the release, the following error message is displayed when mri_synthsr is executed.